The Bottom or Undercut » The Open-faced Bottom or Undercut

 2. Angle of Attack

-Important -- cut downward at an angle of 70 degrees.
+Important -- cut upward at a 20 degree angle

 3. Ending Point

 Very important -- stop when the cut reaches the end point of the face cut.
 Ideally, you have created a 90 degree notch opening.